THE STORY OF A STONE HOUSE

 We restored 3 of the fire-places on the ground floor and installed in an energy efficient heating and cooling system (heat pumps) to be as environmentally friendly as possible.
 We renovated the house with a lot of love and filled it with old original and very modern touches.

-Behind the house with a panoramic view of the Catskills Range, is our Saltwater swimming pool with a patio and sun-chairs for relaxing, and a fully functioning BBQ gas grill.
+Behind the house with a panoramic view of the Catskills Range, is our sesonable saltwater swimming pool with a patio and sun-chairs for relaxing, and a fully functioning BBQ gas grill.

 Guests wander the 6 acres of land, which includes 2 barns.
-At the far end, Esopus Creek winds through the adjacent nature preserve onto the property.
-It's incredible to hang out on the greek, fish or kayak.
+At the far end, Esopus creek winds through the adjacent nature preserve onto the property.
+It's incredible to hang out on the creek, fish or kayak.

 Our comfortably spacious kitchen is filled with modern conveniences including a 6-burner Viking range..